oh-jinwoo94/gkm-align/README.md

 The package has been tested on the following system:
 * Rocky Linux release 8.8 (Green Obsidian).

-gkm-align uses SIMD parallel computation and requires AVX2 (to check availability: 'lscpu | grep avx2').
+gkm-align utilizes SIMD parallel computation and requires AVX2 support (to check availability, use: lscpu | grep avx2).
+However, SIMD is only employed for sequence alignment.
+Therefore, the software can still be used without AVX2 if you plan to use gkm-align with our precomputed genome alignment output files for mapping conserved enhancers.
+For example, the -t 1 option requires AVX2, but the -t 2 option can be used without it.

 # Installation
 First, download the source code using the following command line: